 After finishing the job and having the dumpster picked up and hauled away, the dumpster company weighs the load at the landfill, and it weighs in at 3 tons—1 ton over the dumpster's weight limit.

-Assuming the overage fee is the same as the national average for this particular rental company, the homeowner would owe a $62 overage fee on top of the $250 rental price.
+Assuming the overage fee falls in the same range as the national average, the homeowner could owe a $100 overage fee on top of the $250 rental price.

-The homeowner could have rented a 20 yard dumpster with a 4 ton weight allowance for $300 (or less in some cases), saving them some money and giving them some extra space for additional items.
+The homeowner could have rented a 20 yard dumpster with a 4 ton weight allowance for $300, saving them some money and giving them some extra space for additional items.

 This is an example of how going with a larger dumpster size can save you money on your final rental bill.